-- 3.4.1 Students are permitted to undergo department approved online courses under SWAYAM up to 20% of credits of courses in a semester excluding project semester with the recommendation of the Head of the Department / Dean of School and with the prior approval of Dean Academic Affairs during his/ her period of study.
-The credits earned through online courses ratified by the respective Board of Studies shall be transferred following the due approval procedures.
-The online courses can be considered in lieu of core courses and elective courses. - 3.4.2 Students shall undergo project related online course on their own with the mentoring of the faculty member.
+- 3.4.1 Students are permitted to undergo department approved online courses under SWAYAM up to 40% of credits of courses in a semester excluding project semester (in case of M.Tech.
+M.Sc. & MCA programmes) with the recommendation of the Head of the Department / Dean of School and with the prior approval of Dean Academic Affairs during his/ her period of study.
+The credits earned through online courses shall be transferred following the due approval procedures.
+The online courses can be considered in lieu of core courses and elective courses. - 3.4.2 Students shall undergo project related online course on their own with the mentoring of the project supervisor.

-3.5 PROJECT WORK / DISSERTATION
+3.5 PROJECT WORK

-- 3.5.1 Project work / Dissertation shall be carried out by the student under the supervision of a Faculty member in the department with similar specialization. - 3.5.2 A student may however, in certain cases, be permitted to work for the project in an Industry / Research Organization, with the approval of the Head of the Department/ Dean of School.
-In such cases, the project work shall be jointly supervised by a faculty of the Department and an Engineer / Scientist from the organization and the student shall be instructed to meet the faculty periodically and to attend the review meetings for evaluating the progress.
+- 3.5.1 Project work shall be carried out by the student under the supervision of a faculty member in the department with similar specialization. - 3.5.2 A student may however, in certain cases, be permitted to work for the project in an Industry / Research organization, with the approval of the Head of the Department/ Dean of School.
+In such cases, the project work shall be jointly supervised by a faculty of the Department and an Engineer / Scientist / Competent authority from the organization and the student shall be instructed to meet the faculty periodically and to attend the review meetings for evaluating the progress.

-- 3.5.3 The timeline for submission of final project report / dissertation is within 30 calendar days from the last Instructional day of the semester in which Project / Dissertation is done. - 3.5.4 If a student does not comply with the submission of project report / dissertation on or before the specified timeline he / she is deemed to have not completed the project work / dissertation and shall re-register in the subsequent semester.
+- 3.5.3 The timeline for submission of final project report / dissertation is within 30 calendar days from the last instructional day of the semester in which project is done. - 3.5.4 If a student does not comply with the submission of project report / dissertation on or before the specified timeline he / she is deemed to have not completed the project work and shall reregister in the subsequent semester.